Extended Set-based Tasks for Multi-task Execution and Prioritization

 As mentioned in the previous section, this approach is rigorous and it has been successfully employed for different robotic systems, including robotic arms, legged robots, and multi-robot systems.
-More recently, however, different paradigms have been proposed in order to achieve the concurrent execution of multiple tasks, including the null-space-based behavioral control~(\cite{antonelli2009tcns}) and the set-based tasks, i.e., tasks with a range of valid values~(\cite{moe2016set}), where the authors give the conditions under which the concurrent execution of multiple tasks is guaranteed.
+More recently, however, different paradigms have been proposed in order to achieve the concurrent execution of multiple tasks, including the null-space-based behavioral control~\cite{antonelli2009tcns} and the set-based tasks, i.e., tasks with a range of valid values~\cite{moe2016set}, where the authors give the conditions under which the concurrent execution of multiple tasks is guaranteed.
 Moreover, numerical optimization-based approaches started to be used for prioritized task executions~\cite{escande2014hierarchical, kanoun2011kinematic}.